 Tips for safe home heating this winter

-As overnight temperatures drop into the mid and low 30s this week, families will continue to use furnaces and heaters to stay warm.
-To make sure you’re heating your home safely, review the following simple tips to stay warm this season.
+As overnight temperatures drop into the mid-30s this week, families will use furnaces and heaters to stay warm.
+To make sure you’re heating your home safely, review the following simple tips to stay warm this season

 - Test your smoke detectors regularly, and make sure you have at least one carbon monoxide detector in your home.